Undocumented Student Support

 These sites provide information on topics such as knowing their legal rights, policy updates, scholarships, and opportunities for undocumented immigrant students to network, connect and advocate in the community regardless of their immigration status.

-Please be aware that DACA news is happening very quickly.
-There are several lawsuits in various stages making their way through the courts.
-Please check back frequently for updates!
-And if you have questions, please feel free to reach out to TWU Student Legal Services or you can call 940-898-2968 to set up appointment.
+If you have questions, please feel free to reach out to TWU Student Legal Services or you can call 940-898-2968 to set up appointment.

 Students may contact the following offices regarding legal questions and concerns, support services, and university scholarships.